widgetti/reacton/docs/index.md

 # Documentation

-Write ipywidgets like React.
+Write ipywidgets like Reacton.
 Create a Web-based UI from Python, using ipywidgets made easier, fun, and without bugs.

-## What is React-IPywidgets
+## What is Reacton

 A way to write reusable components in a React-like way, to make Python-based UI's using the ipywidgets ecosystem (ipywidgets, ipyvolume, bqplot, threejs, leaflet, ipyvuetify, ...).